ForestAdmin/agent-nodejs/docs/datasources/custom/capabilities.md

 - Understand paging (`skip`, `limit`)

 {% hint style="warning" %}
-Translating the `Or` node is a strong contraint, as many backends will not allow it and providing a working implementation requires making multiple queries and recombining the results.
+Translating the `Or` node is a strong constraint, as many backends will not allow it and providing a working implementation requires making multiple queries and recombining the results.
 {% endhint %}

 # Optional features